What is Reverse Repurchase Agreement (Reverse Repo)?

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

-Reverse repo rate is the rate of interest that is offered by the federal bank to other operating banks that deposit or invest their cash reserve or securities into the treasury of the federal bank.
-This is considered to be a much better and safer parking avenue than lending the same to companies or customers as in reverse repo the securities or funds are safe with the federal bank.
+The reverse repo rate is the rate of interest that is offered by the federal bank to other operating banks that deposit or invest their cash reserve or securities into the treasury of the federal bank.
+This is considered to be a much better and safer parking avenue than lending the same to companies or customers as in reverse repo, the securities or funds are safe with the federal bank.

 Benefits of Reverse Repo

 Below are some benefits of the Reverse Repurchase Agreement.

 - It encourages other banks to store their excess cash with the federal bank during high levels of inflation in the economy so that the banks can earn more returns on their excess funds.

 - It is a way of profit earning in the method of the margin earned due to selling of a particular security or cash reserve at a higher rate to the original seller.
 In cases of a bank, the profit earned is in the process of interest earned due to parking of excess cash with the federal or central bank.

 - The reverse repo rate is an instrumental method of controlling the money supply available in the economy.

 - A high rate helps in injecting liquidity into the economy.

 - It stimulates commercial banks to invest or store excess funds with the federal bank to earn higher returns.